chef-training/garcon-de-chef-training/README.md

 ## Testing

-This project has `rspec` tests.
-To run them run `rspec` in the root of this project.
+This project both conforms to RuboCop standards and has RSpec tests.

+To run both use: `rake test`

+To run just RSpec run: `rake test:unit`

+To run just RuboCop run: `rake test:lint`